port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/jenkins-ocean.md

 1. Go to the DevPortal Builder page.
 2. Select a blueprint you want to ingest using Jenkins.
 3. Choose the **Ingest Data** option from the menu.
-4. Select Jenkins under the Code quality & security providers category.
+4. Select Jenkins under the CI/CD category.
 5. Modify the [configuration](#configuration-structure) according to your needs.
 6. Click `Resync`.